terramate-io/terramate/docs/sharing-data.md

 ### terramate.stacks.list (string)

 List of all stacks inside the project.
 Each stack is represented by its absolute path relative to the project root.
-Will be the same for all stacks.
+The list will be ordered lexicographically.

 ### terramate.root.path.fs.absolute (string)